microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   - This won't include any profiles that have been included via `matchProfile` entries (below)
-* `"type": "matchProfile"`: Expands to all the profiles that match a given regex, which haven't already been included.
+* `"type": "matchProfile"`: Expands to all the profiles that match a given string.
 This lets the user easily specify a whole collection of profiles for a folder, without needing to add them all manually.
   - `"name"`, `"commandline"` or `"source"`: These three properties are used to filter the list of profiles, based on the matching property in the profile itself.
 The value is a string to compare with the corresponding property in